 This mode is only needed if multiple bytes within a page or multiple pages of data are modified in a random fashion within a sector.
 This mode is a combination of two operations: Main Memory Page to Buffer Transfer and Buffer to Main Memory Page Program with Built-in Erase.
 A page of data is first transferred from the main memory to buffer 1 or buffer 2, and then the same data (from buffer 1 or buffer 2) is programmed back into its original page of main memory.
-To start the rewrite operation for standard DataFlash page size (528-bytes), a 1-byte opcode, 58H for buffer 1 or 59H for buffer 2, must be clocked into the device, followed by three address bytes comprised of two don't care bits, 12 page address bits (PA11-PA0) that specify the page in main memory to be rewritten and 10 don't care bits.
-To initiate an auto page rewrite for a binary page size (512-bytes), the opcode 58H for buffer 1 or 59H for buffer 2, must be clocked into the device followed by three address bytes consisting of three don't care bits, 12 page address bits (PA11-PA0) that specify the page in main memory to be rewritten and 10 don't care bits.
-To initiate an auto page rewrite for a binary page size (512-bytes), the opcode 58H for buffer 1 or 59H for buffer 2, must be clocked into the device followed by three address bytes consisting of three don't care bits, 12 page address bits (A20 - A9) that specify the page in the main memory that is to be written and nine don't care bits.
-When a low-to-high transition occurs on the \overline{CS} pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
-The operation is internally self-timed and should take place in a maximum time of t{EP} .
-During this time, the status register and the RDY/BUSY pin will indicate that the part is busy.
+To start the rewrite operation for the DataFlash standard page size (264-bytes), a 1-byte opcode, 58H for buffer 1 or 59H for buffer 2, must be clocked into the device, followed by three address bytes comprised of four don't care bits, 11 page address bits (PA10-PA0) that specify the page in main memory to be rewritten and nine don't care bits.
+To initiate an auto page rewrite for a binary page size (256-bytes), the opcode 58H for buffer 1 or 59H for buffer 2, must be clocked into the device followed by three address bytes consisting of five don't care bits, 11 page address bits (A18 - A8) that specify the page in the main memory that is to be written and eight don't care bits.
+When a low-to-high transition occurs on the CS pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
+The operation is internally self-timed and should take place in a maximum time of t{EP}.
+During this time, the status register will indicate that the part is busy.

-If a sector is programmed or reprogrammed sequentially page by page, then the programming algorithm shown in Figure 25-1 (page 42) is recommended.
-Otherwise, if multiple bytes in a page or several pages are programmed randomly in a sector, then the programming algorithm shown in Figure 25-2 (page 43) is recommended.
+If a sector is programmed or reprogrammed sequentially page by page, then the programming algorithm shown in Figure 25-1 (page 45) is recommended.
+Otherwise, if multiple bytes in a page or several pages are programmed randomly in a sector, then the programming algorithm shown in Figure 25-2 (page 46) is recommended.
 Each page within a sector must be updated/rewritten at least once within every 20,000 cumulative page erase/program operations in that sector.
 Please contact Adesto for availability of devices that are specified to exceed the 20K cycle cumulative limit.